About Payday Loans / Cash Advances

 Can I renew or roll over my advance by just paying the fee again on my due date?

 Advance America follows all federal and state laws, and the ability to renew an advance depends upon the state regulations.
-Please contact your nearest location for further information.
+Please contact your nearest store for further information.

 Can I pay off my loan early?

 Yes.
-Please contact the location in which your loan originated to pay your loan off early.
+Please contact the store in which your loan originated to pay your loan off early.
 In some states, you may be entitled to a refund of part of your loan fee.

 About Online Loans

 A cash advance (or payday loan) is a short-term, small-dollar loan, often used to cover unexpected expenses or bridge a temporary gap between paychecks.
 A cash advance is a financial solution that provides an alternative to bouncing checks or paying late fees.
 Cash advances are used to cover short-term financial situations; not a long-term financial solution.

 How does an online loan work?

 An online loan is processed completely online without the need to visit a location.
 You submit an online application and if approved, the funds from the loan are deposited directly into your bank account, often by the next banking day.*

 How do I apply for an online loan and when will I receive the money?

 If an online loan is available in your state, simply click the “Start Online Application” button and complete the application.
 Once you have submitted your application, you may be eligible for a loan of $100 or more deposited directly into your checking account the next banking day.*

 What states offer online loans?